 Here are examples of materials available, all of which cover topics including common misconceptions, potential benefits, and trends:

-- Clean Energy Resources Teams’ resource on leasing your land for solar or wind
+- Clean Energy Resources Teams’ resource on leasing your land for solar or wind.

-- RENEW Wisconsin solar and wind
+- RENEW Wisconsin resources on utility-scale solar farms and wind farms in the state.

 If you are interested in hosting a utility-scale wind or solar workshop or would like more information on resources available (and relevant) to your specific community, please reach out to: